dantgn/dev-app/README.md

 - AWS S3 to upload images in production enviornment

-- RSpec for Unit testing
+- RSpec and Capybara for testing

 ## Features